Sacred Texts Interpreted, Religious Documents Explained Main BL 71 .O47 2017 v. 1-2

 Sacred Books of the Buddhists.
 Cat.
 Sep.
 Main and Remote Storage

-See entry in Guide to Reference Books, p.
+See entry in Guide to Reference Main Z 1035 .G8 ed.
+11 p.
 436 under this title.
-Then do a title search in MAGIC for Sacred Books of the Buddhists which reveals what we have of this set and the Library locations.
+Then do a title search in Books and Media for Sacred Books of the Buddhists which reveals what we have of this set and the Library locations.